Saddleback Church

-Saddleback Church is an Evangelical Baptist multi-site megachurch, based in Lake Forest, California.
+Saddleback Church is an evangelical, non-denominational Christian multi-site megachurch based in Lake Forest, California.
 It is the largest church in California, and one of the largest in the United States of America.
-The church has several campuses in California and around the world.
-Weekly church attendance was 23,500 people in 2020.
-The senior pastor is Andy Wood.
-It was part of the Southern Baptist Convention (SBC) from its founding until February 21, 2023 when the denomination's executive committee voted to disfellowship the church over its appointment of women with the title of pastor.
+The church has several campuses in California and around the world, as well as a number of extensions.
+Weekly church attendance was 30,000 people in 2024.
+Its senior pastor is Andy Wood, and his wife, Stacie Wood, is a teaching pastor.
+Saddleback was formerly associated with the Southern Baptist Convention, until 2023.